m-marie1/Udagram/README.md

 1. `npm run test`
 1. `npm run e2e`

-There are no Unit test on the back-end
+There are no Unit test on the back-end.

 ### Unit Tests: